AndyObtiva/glimmer-dsl-opal/README.md

 Use in one of two ways:
 - **Direct:** build the GUI of web apps with the same friendly desktop GUI Ruby syntax as [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt), thus requiring a lot less code than web technologies that is in pure Ruby and avoiding opaque web concepts like 'render' and 'reactive'.
 No HTML/JS/CSS skills are even required.
 Web designers may be involved with CSS styling only if needed.
-- **Adapter:** auto-webify [Glimmer](https://github.com/AndyObtiva/glimmer) desktop apps (i.e. apps built with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)) via [Opal](https://opalrb.com/) on [Rails](https://rubyonrails.org/) without changing a line of code.
+- **Adapter:** auto-webify [Glimmer](https://github.com/AndyObtiva/glimmer) desktop apps (i.e. apps built with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)) via [Opal](https://opalrb.com/) on [Rails](https://rubyonrails.org/) without changing a line of GUI code.
 Just insert them as a single require statement in a Rails app, and BOOM!
 They're running on the web!
 Apps may then optionally be custom-styled for the web by web designers with standard CSS if needed.

 Glimmer DSL for Opal successfully reuses the entire [Glimmer](https://github.com/AndyObtiva/glimmer) core DSL engine in [Opal Ruby](https://opalrb.com/) inside a web browser, and as such inherits the full range of Glimmer desktop [data-binding](https://github.com/AndyObtiva/glimmer#data-binding) capabilities for the web (including Shine syntax using `<=>` and `<=` for bidirectional [two-way] and unidirectional [one-way] data-binding respectively).